Automatic Retries

 - Check your server logs for error messages

-- Verify SSL certificate:
+- Verify SSL certificate is valid:

 - Check response time: